EliAndrewC/l7r/setting/l7r.md

 3. The Tsume vassal house of the Doji family.
 The northernmost domain in Doji lands, Tsume lands border both the Lion and Phoenix clans, and in times of war the Tsume daimyo has often been granted the position of "General of the Northern Armies of the Crane".
 This was not true in recent years, when Tsume Retsu invaded the city of Toshi Ranbo, ultimately kicking off the Lion/Crane war, much to the displeasure of the rest of the Crane clan.

 4. The Bayushi family of the Scorpion clan.
-Just as the Lion and Crane clans are said to be the Emperor's right and left hands in times of war (this being reversed in times of peace), the Scorpion are said always be the Emperor's underhand, and the Bayushi have always administered the Scorpion through equal parts rulership and spycraft.
+Just as the Lion and Crane clans are said to be the Emperor's right and left hands in times of war (this being reversed in times of peace), the Scorpion are said always to be the Emperor's underhand, and the Bayushi have always administered the Scorpion through equal parts rulership and spycraft.

 5. The Michio house of the Shosuro family of the Scorpion clan.
 While the largest city in the Empire is its capital of Otosan Uchi, the second largest city of Ryoko Owari lies next to Beiden Pass where the 2nd Imperial Legion is stationed, separating Lion and Scorpion lands.
 This is the hub of all trade in the central Empire, and lies just north of the best lands for silk cultivation.